 When we first started collecting figures on our spend with Aboriginal businesses (as part of our Reflect Reconciliation Action Plan in 2018) our spend was just $200 000 with just three Aboriginal owned businesses on our Boral preferred supplier register, typical of most of the construction industry at the time.

 Last financial year was Boral’s biggest yet and a big step on our way from Good to Great.
-We procurement spend of $8 million with over 50 Aboriginal businesses now on our Preferred Supplier register.
+We had a procurement spend of $8 million with over 50 Aboriginal businesses now on our Preferred Supplier register.

 "We struggled at the start like most companies, we were once knocked back on a drilling job on our own Aboriginal land which was disheartening, and employing Aboriginal people in this highly mobile industry can also be tough, but we kept at it.”